Paul McCartney and Martha, his dog.

 “I remember John being amazed to see me being so loving to an animal.
 He said, ‘I’ve never seen you like that before.’
 I’ve since thought, you know, he wouldn’t have.
 It’s only when you’re cuddling around with a dog that you’re in that mode.
 And she was a very cuddly dog.”

-In the most Paul way ever “Martha My Dear” is definitely a song to Jane Asher hiding behind his/their dog Martha and also using Martha the dog to remind Jane of the good times they had all while being a challenging piano lesson for him and another song to put on the album.
-After all, it’s a Paul song, and more than that, it’s a Beatles song, and a Beatles’ song is always big enough to encompass many worlds.
-Beatles grabbed from any fairy dust floating by.
-Greedily.
-Sloppily.
+In the most Paul way ever “Martha My Dear” is definitely a song to Jane Asher hiding behind his/their dog Martha—and also using Martha the dog to remind Jane of the good times they had—all while being a challenging piano lesson for him as well as another song to add to the Beatles’ [white] album.
+After all, it’s a Paul song—and more than that, it’s a Beatles song—and a Beatles’ song is always big enough to encompass many worlds.
+The Beatles grabbed from any fairy dust floating by.
 Categorizing and segregating inspiration never seemed important to any Beatle.

 “I’m not really speaking to Martha, it’s a communication of some sort of affection but in a slightly abstract way – ‘You silly girl, look what you’ve done,’ all that sort of stuff.
 These songs grow.
 Whereas it would appear to anybody else to be a song to a girl called Martha, it’s actually a dog, and our relationship was platonic, believe me!”